These Pumpkin & Peanut Butter Dog Ball Treats will make your doggies crazy. They are soft, require simple ingredients, healthy and so tasty.

 - Digestive System

-Another health benefits from these treats are in the pumpkin.
+Another health benefits of these treats are in the pumpkin.
 Pumpkin is very nutritious for your dogs.
 It helps them with:

 - Healthy Stools